 Founder, CoffeeZone Malaysia Sdn Bhd & Cauz Factor Award, Malaysia

 As founder of CoffeeZone Malaysia Sdn Bhd, Caroline Fong helps motivate other entrepreneurs to succeed.
-CoffeeZone mobile coffee kiosks provide equal employment opportunities to individuals who are disabled and also barista training.
+CoffeeZone mobile coffee kiosks provide equal employment opportunities to individuals who are differently-abled and also barista training.
 She hopes to reduce to the high percentage of unemployment among disabled individuals in Malaysia.

 In the long term and based on their ability, CoffeeZone plans to franchise their mobile kiosks to beneficiaries for a sustainable source of income.

 With a passion for community development, entrepreneurship and leadership, Tengku Ahmad Syamil is the team leader and co-founder of Skolafund.
 It’s a crowdfunding platform that helps higher education students to raise funds transparently and effectively for fees, study expenses and various projects.
 Syamil is also the co-founder of Urbane Academy, a teen mentoring and training programme created in 2011 to combat delinquency.
 In 2016, he was listed as an entrepreneur on the Forbes 30 Under 30 Asia and Digital News Asia’s Digerati50 (2016-17).